groboclown/greyhack-shell/bundles/README.md

 # Bundles

 This directory contains bundles for assembling "gs-tar" files to add into the Grey Hack game.
-They use the [`gs_tar.py`](../bin/gs_tar.py) Python program to construct the bundle, and the [`extract`](../src/programs/gs-tar/extract.gs) Grey Hack script to unpack.
+They use the [`ghtar.py`](../bin/ghtar.py) Python program to construct the bundle, and the [`make`](../src/make.src) Grey Hack script to unpack.

-The bundles act like small build scripts.
-They must be JSON formatted arrays, containing ordered blocks of tasks.
+The [documentation](../bundle-files.md) describes the file format.

+The [instructions](../README.md#import-files-into-the-game) describes how to setup the make program and to import bundles into the game.